CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 -----------------------------------------------------------------
 OK
 ```
-After this I have another object in kkayttaj-2001659-taito-WRKDIR bucket:
+After this, I have another object in yjr _kkayttaj-2001659-taito-WRKDIR_ bucket:

 <pre>[kkayttaj@datamangler03:genomes> <b>a-list kkayttaj-2001659-taito-WRKDIR</b>
 kkayttaj-2001659-taito-WRKDIR/genomes/zebrafish.tar.zst
 kkayttaj-2001659-taito-WRKDIR/genomes/zebrafish/Danio_rerio.GRCz10.fa.zst
 </pre>

-Note, that in fact the file _Danio_rerio.GRCz10.fa_ is now stored to Allas two times:
+Note that, in fact, the file _Danio_rerio.GRCz10.fa_ is now stored in Allas twice:
 As an individual compressed object (genomes/zebrafish/Danio_rerio.GRCz10.fa.zst)
 and as part of the _genomes/zebrafish.tar.zst_ object.

-## B. Download in Puhti
+## B. Downloading to Puhti
 Next I download the same data to Puhti.
-After connecting to puhti.csc.fi I go to the scratch directory of
+After connecting to _puhti.csc.fi_, I go to the scratch directory of
-project  2001659 and load allas module:
+the project 2001659 and load the _allas_ module:
 ```text
 cd /scratch/project_2001659
 module load allas
 ```
-In this case I know that I want to use Allas with project project_2001659 so I can give the project name as an
+In this case, I know that I want to use Allas with the project *project_2001659*, so I give the project name as an
-argument for `allas-conf` command:
+argument for the `allas-conf` command:
 ```text
 allas-conf project_2001659
 ```
-Now the configuration process asks just for the CSC password and then sets up the connection to Allas project project_2001659.
+Now the configuration process asks only for the CSC password and then sets up the connection to the Allas project project_2001659.
-As the Puhti scratch directory is shared by all project members, I make a my own subdirectory (kkayttaj) and go there:
+As the Puhti scratch directory is shared by all project members, I create a my own subdirectory (kkayttaj):
 ```text
 mkdir kkayttaj
 cd kkayttaj/
 ```
-With command `a-list` I can now see the objects I just uploaded from Taito to Allas
+With the command `a-list`, I can now see the objects I just uploaded from Taito to Allas:

 <pre>[kkayttaj@puhti-login2 kkayttaj]$ <b>a-list</b>
 kkayttaj-2001659-taito-WRKDIR
 [kkayttaj@puhti-login2 kkayttaj]$ <b>a-list kkayttaj-2001659-taito-WRKDIR</b>